speakeasy-api/openapi-directory/SDKs/googleapis.com/dataplex/v1/go/README.md

 * `DataplexProjectsLocationsLakesTasksCreate` - Creates a task resource within a lake.
 * `DataplexProjectsLocationsLakesTasksJobsList` - Lists Jobs under the given task.
 * `DataplexProjectsLocationsLakesTasksList` - Lists tasks under the given lake.
+* `DataplexProjectsLocationsLakesTasksRun` - Run an on demand execution of a Task.
 * `DataplexProjectsLocationsLakesZonesAssetsActionsList` - Lists action resources in an asset.
 * `DataplexProjectsLocationsLakesZonesAssetsCreate` - Creates an asset resource.
 * `DataplexProjectsLocationsLakesZonesAssetsGetIamPolicy` - Gets the access control policy for a resource.
 Returns an empty policy if the resource exists and does not have a policy set.